galaridor/dotnet8-webapi-auth/README.md

   }
   ```

-Upon successful login, you will receive a JWT token in the response.
-Use this token to access protected routes by adding it to the `Authorization` header as `Bearer <your_token>`.
+Upon successful login, you will receive a JWT token in an HttpOnly cookie.
+Use this token to access protected routes by making requests to the API without needing to handle the token directly in the client.

 ## Docker Support